gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 As from the `v0.5.0rc32` release, all `*_by_lua_file` configure directives (such as [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file)) support loading Lua 5.1 and LuaJIT 2.0 raw bytecode files directly.

-Please note that the bytecode format used by LuaJIT 2.0 is not compatible with that for the standard Lua 5.1 interpreter.
-So if using LuaJIT 2.0 with `ngx_lua`, LuaJIT-compatible bytecode files must be generated as shown:
+Please note that the bytecode format used by LuaJIT 2.0 is not compatible with that used by the standard Lua 5.1 interpreter.
+So if using LuaJIT 2.0 with ngx_lua, LuaJIT compatible bytecode files must be generated as shown:

     /path/to/luajit/bin/luajit -b /path/to/input_file.lua /path/to/output_file.luac